noncesense-research-lab/archival_network/README.md

 We have several plans for making this type of data common and accessible.
 -  Data presentation on a web dashboard that allows interactive exploration of MAP data products such as navigation of side chans, empirical analytics, and a global view of broadcast propogation.
 -  Integration into main Monero code as an *opt-in* daemon setting for users that wish to collect archival data for R & D purposes.
--  While our archival daemon is coded for Monero, the analyses and framework are applicable to all similarly-structured blockchains.
-In the future, our network of archival node servers may also provide this service for other projects and cryptocurrencies.
+-  While our archival daemon is currently coded for Monero, the analyses and framework are applicable to all similarly-structured blockchains.
+In the future, our network of archival node servers may also provide these services for other projects and cryptocurrencies.

 ## General notes:
 The `documents` directory in this repository contains the roadmap, information for accessing our nodes, specifications, and miscellaneous notes.